 God stands ready to welcome home every lost sinner, if only they will recognize their need for a Savior.

 At the end of Jesus' parable, in the midst of a tremendous celebration to welcome home the younger son, the older son is fuming.
 He tells his father, "Look!
 All these years I've been slaving for you and never disobeyed your orders.
 Yet you never gave me even a young goat so I could celebrate with my friends" (v.
 29).
 There are people like this in churches today, just like the Pharisees who were listening to this parable.
 They believe that their good behavior entitles them to the Father's blessings.
-Not only are they presuming upon the goodness of God, they are missing out on the greatest blessing of all: knowing their heavenly Father!
+Not only are they presuming upon the goodness of God, but they are also missing out on the greatest blessing of all: knowing their heavenly Father!
 Sinners often recognize their need for a Savior, but those who seem like they have it all together on the outside have trouble seeing their great need.

 Jesus' parable ends abruptly.
 The father invites his older son to the party.
 In fact, he is pleading with his boy to join in the festivities.
 But we are never told how the son responds.
 The story ends without his answer.
 The implication is this: God stands ready to welcome home every lost sinner, including those Pharisees and scribes, if only they will recognize their need for a Savior.
 Now is the time to answer this unbelievably gracious invitation.